Vyral/adam-rodriguez/_posts/2021-06-25-how-the-foreclosure-process-works.md

 {% include excerpt.html %}

-Today I want to talk about the foreclosure process.
-What it is, how long it takes, and important things to know.
+Today I want to talk about the foreclosure process: what it is, how long it takes, and important things to know.
 First of all, **every foreclosure timeline can be different**.
 Today’s information is meant to be general and will be a good, average timeline here in Florida when it comes to foreclosure.

 The first thing that happens is that you’ll get behind on your mortgage payments.
 People ask all the time, “If I get a month behind on my house payment, are they going to foreclose?”
 The answer to that question is generally no, but of course, there are exceptions.